iltempo/rulesio/README.md

 RulesIO::Rack accepts these options:

 * `token` -- the token for a rules.io channel
+* `disable_sending_events` -- you probably want to include this directive for your test and development environments
 * `webhook_url` -- defaults to 'https://www.rules.io/events'
 * `middleware` -- takes the symbol for a middleware and a block, configuring it
 * `queue` -- takes the class used for queuing (default: RulesIO::MemoryQueue), and an optional hash; see the section on girl_friday for examples